Nuclear graphite: Wigner effect

-In December 1942 Eugene Wigner suggested that neutron bombardment might introduce dislocations and other damage in the molecular structure of materials such as the graphite moderator in a nuclear reactor (the Wigner effect).
+In December 1942 Eugene Wigner suggested that neutron bombardment might introduce dislocations and other damage in the molecular structure of materials such as the graphite moderator in a nuclear reactor.
 The resulting buildup of energy in the material became a matter of concern The possibility was suggested that graphite bars might fuse together as chemical bonds at the surface of the bars when opened and closed again.
 Even the possibility that the graphite parts might very quickly break into small pieces could not be ruled out.
 However, the first power-producing reactors (X-10 Graphite Reactor and Hanford B Reactor) had to be built without such knowledge.
-Cyclotrons, which were the only fast neutron sources available, would take several months to produce neutron irradiation equivalent to one day in a Hanford reactor.
+Cyclotrons, which were the only fast neutron sources available, would take several months to produce neutron irradiation equivalent to one day in B Reactor.

-This was the starting point for large-scale research programmes to investigate the property changes due to fast particle radiation and to predict their influence on the safety and the lifetime of graphite reactors to be built.
-Influences of fast neutron radiation on strength, electrical and thermal conductivity, thermal expansivity, dimensional stability, on the storage of internal energy (Wigner energy), and on many other properties have been observed many times and in many countries after the first results emerged from the X-10 reactor in 1944.
+This was the starting point for large-scale research programmes to investigate the property changes from fast particle radiation and to predict their influence on the safety and the lifetime of graphite reactors to be built.
+Influences of fast neutron radiation material properties have been observed many times and in many countries after the first results emerged from the X-10 Graphite Reactor in 1944.

-Although catastrophic behaviour such as fusion or crumbling of graphite pieces has never occurred, large changes in many properties do result from fast neutron irradiation which need to be taken into account when graphite components of nuclear reactors are designed.
-Although not all effects are well understood yet, more than 100 graphite reactors have successfully operated for decades since the 1940s.
-A few severe accidents in graphite reactors can in no case be attributed to insufficient information (at the time of design) regarding the properties of the graphite in use.
-In the 2010s, the collection of new material property data has improved knowledge significantly.